 And the biggest big reason to buy a home at any point in time is just the fact that it would be yours.
 When you have your own home, it opens up all sorts of options for you, both financially and aesthetically, that you wouldn’t have if you were renting.

 If you’re in the market, rates are still low.
 It remains a great time to buy.
-If you’re considering a buy this year make sure to check out Riptide Builders product line in Brunswick and Pender counties.
-We offer new home sales in the Sunset Beach, Ocean Isle Beach, Hampstead and Sneads Ferry areas.
-Contact one of our Sales Team today!
-910-444-2721.
+If you’re considering a buy this year make sure to check out Riptide Builders product line in Brunswick and Horry counties.
+We offer new home sales in the Sunset Beach, Ocean Isle Beach, Myrtle Beach and Carolina Forest areas.